 - 10 MB download attempt fails.
 Counter = 1030 MB, over the limit of 1000 MB.

 - 200 MB downloaded.
 Counter starts at 11:30.
 Counter = 200 MB.

-Email is an old standard from many, many years ago that originally started as purely text data.
+Email is an old standard that originally started as purely text data.
 Over time, as people wanted to send attachments, they updated the standard to include them, but also tried to keep it backward compatible so older email systems wouldn't "break" the messages.

 Our IMAP server stores emails in their original form, so any emails with attachments will be about a third bigger than the actual size of the attachments when you download them.
 The sizes reported on the mailbox screen, and the totals reported on the resource usage screen are of the original email as it is stored in our server.

 There is a per-user limit of 500 (successful) logins per 10 minutes across all services, including IMAP logins, POP logins, SMTP logins, etc. Most users will never get near this limit: it's there to protect against poorly implemented or designed software, or incorrect settings.